 9. Operating from Singapore to Newark, the longest non-stop commercial flight in the world is 9,534 miles long.
 It is run by Singapore Airlines.
 Gitnux

-10. As the airline of the year in 2024, Qatar Airways won first place thanks to its outstanding service and inventiveness.
+10. As the airline of the year in 2025, Qatar Airways won first place thanks to its outstanding service and inventiveness.
 Second-place Korean Air, third-place Cathay Pacific Airways, fourth-place Air New Zealand, and fifth-place Emirates are all very close behind.
 Forbes

-11. Other noteworthy winners for 2024 are Virgin Australia (best cabin crew), Emirates (best in-flight entertainment, best premium economy), Qantas (best lounges), Etihad Airways (best environmental airline), Air New Zealand (best economy class), and Singapore Airlines (best first class).
+11. Other noteworthy winners for 2025 are Virgin Australia (best cabin crew), Emirates (best in-flight entertainment, best premium economy), Qantas (best lounges), Etihad Airways (best environmental airline), Air New Zealand (best economy class), and Singapore Airlines (best first class).
 Forbes

 12. Aeromexico (AM), with an OTP of 88.83%, took back the top spot worldwide.OTP increased significantly for JAL (JL) to 88.17%.ANA (NH), with an OTP of 87.21%, trailed closely behind.
 Fourth place went to Iberia (IB), with an OTP of 86.91%.
 With an OTP of 86.61%, LATAM Airlines (LA) remained in fifth position.
 Cirium

-13. Nearly 95 million aircraft moved globally in 2023—an increase of 11.8% over 2022 figures or a 92.7% recovery from pre-pandemic levels.
+13. Nearly 95 million aircraft moved globally in 2023, an increase of 11.8% over 2022 figures or a 92.7% recovery from pre-pandemic levels.
 ACI

 Cargo Traffic

-2. The $111 billion cargo revenue estimate from December 2023 was revised down to $204 billion in 2024.
+2. The $111 billion cargo revenue estimate from December 2023 was revised down to $204 billion in 2025.
 IATA

-4. Due to increased belly capacity entering the market in 2023 along with the recovery of passenger travel, cargo yields have decreased.
+4. Due to increased belly capacity entering the market in 2023, along with the recovery of passenger travel, cargo yields have decreased.
 IATA

 5. By value, air cargo makes up over 35% of global trade, but less than 1% of total volume.
 Gitnux

-General Aviation Safety Statistics
+General Aviation Accidents Statistics

 There is one fatal accident in the aviation sector for every 2.52 million flights.
 Gitnux